skyeBreach/breached-radio/README.md

 <div align=center>
     <h1>Breached Radio</h1>
     <p>Breached Radio is a Teamspeak 3 plugin that enhances whisperlists and improves their use as radio channels.</p>
-    <p>Breached is a monorepo that is being used to store my npm packages under the 'breached' name.</p>
     <hr/>
 </div>